I love making tasty and nutritious dishes at home; it's much healthier (and more cost-effective!) than going out to eat.

 - Roughly cut your other ingredients to the same size and start to put them into the blender on chop.

-- Fill the blender half full with spinach, chives, purple basil, tyme, garlic cloves, and one third the container of Romano cheese.
+- Fill the blender half full with spinach, chives, purple basil, thyme, garlic cloves, and one-third the container of Romano cheese.

 - Start to chop with the blender on low while pouring the extra virgin olive oil in slowly.

 - Try to do a rough chop with the blender because the bigger pieces of spinach and ingredients are more appealing to the eye when on the plate.

 - Add all the remaining ingredients except the Romano cheese into the blender, and slowly pour the olive oil into the blender until it all comes together and the blender is full.

 - Drain your cooked pasta.
 Now is when you add your Romano cheese to the pasta, before you pour your pesto on it; the cheese will stick to the pasta better.
 Also, save some Romano for when you plate your pasta.
 It will look great on the top.